Ways to Enjoy the Sun Safely

 Children and sunglasses

 It’s important to protect children’s eyes.
-When they are old enough to manage, or have enough nose to perch them on, children should wear sunglasses that meet British Standard.
+When they are old enough to manage, or have enough nose to perch them on, children should wear sunglasses that meet the standards above.
 Toy sunglasses are just that – toys – and may not offer adequate protection.

 Sunscreen alone will not protect us completely from sun damage.
-However, they can be useful for protecting the parts of skin we can’t shade or cover.
-This is why we recommend using sunscreens together with shade or clothing to avoid getting too much UV exposure.
+However, it can be useful for protecting the parts of skin we can’t shade or cover.
+This is why we recommend using sunscreen together with shade, clothing, hats and sunglasses to avoid getting too much UV exposure.

 CARE IN THE SUN